ericferreira1992/ag-virtual-scroll/README.md

-# ag-virtual-scroll
+# ag-virtual-scroll (Angular 11+)

-Component of virtual-scroll.
+Angular Component of virtual-scroll.
 It easy to use and works light and clean.
 He also work with differents items height.

 ## Use example ([more examples](https://ericferreira1992.github.io/ag-virtual-scroll)).